rebelsky/sams-assorted-musings-reflections/doug-cutchins.md

 as finals week.
 Each semester, Doug organized a "You can do it" march during one of those two weeks.

-In spit of my generally combative personality, I don't think I ever found fault with anything Doug did while on campus.
+In spite of my generally combative personality, I don't think I ever found fault with anything Doug did while on campus.
 He was sincere about helping Grinnell students (both directly and indirectly), about making the College more socially responsible, and in supporting our